PILLAR REPORT

 The best teams?
 They’re not just making more calls, they’re making better ones.

-Why Cognism’s tactics deliver top-of-the-table results
+Why Cognism’s tactics work

 Cognism’s cold calling success rate hit 11.3% this year, more than four times the industry average of 2.7%.
-It’s not just a good result, it’s the form of league champions.
+It’s a top-performing result.
+So what’s behind it?

 These pillars haven’t just guided our strategy, they’ve redefined what success looks like.
 And with another season of data behind us, it’s clear: this isn’t just a new tactic, it’s a winning formula.

-Jack, our pundit from earlier on, adds: “The phone has and will always be the number one tool to drive communication.
+“The phone has and will always be the number one tool to drive communication.
 Things on email can get missed, lost and misconstrued.
 When you pick up the phone, you can hear what people are saying, not saying and all the context that gets missed over written form.
 The best way to build a human connection is to have a human conversation - the phone is the pathway to this.”

-Cold calling into other regions: Who’s top of the league?
+Cold calling into other regions

 So what’s changed?